 An investor should consult with a tax professional if forced to move early.

-Real estate investment groups (REIGs) are groups of private investors who pool their finances and know-how to invest in real estate using various strategies, including those described above.
+Real estate investment groups (REIGs) are groups of private investors who pool their finances and know-how to invest in real estate using various strategies.

-A REIG, unlike a REIT, is not a taxable corporation with a board of directors governed by strict rules and criteria.
-REITs, for example, must have at least 100 investors by the completion of their first year and five or fewer individuals cannot own at least 50% of the REIT.
+A real estate investment group, unlike a REIT, is not a taxable corporation with a board of directors governed by strict rules and criteria.
+REITs, for example, must have at least 100 investors by the completion of their first year and five or fewer individuals cannot own at least 50 percent of the REIT.

 8. Property tax lien investing